Suicide bomber kills at least 16 at Russian train station

 Sunday's attack was the deadliest to strike Russia's heartland since January 2011, when a male suicide bomber from the North Caucasus killed 37 people in the arrivals hall of a busy Moscow airport.

-Thirty-seven people were hospitalised, including 15 in grave condition, Health Ministry spokesman Oleg Salagai said.
+Thirty-seven people were hospitalised, including 15 in grave condition, Health Ministry spokesman Sagalai said.

+The Investigative Committee the attacker detonated her explosives after police noticed she looked suspicious and one began to approach her.
+Officials could not immediately be reached for comment on the report that the attacker was male.

 The committee said the toll could have been much higher if the attacker had made it into the station waiting hall.